Schlumberger posts third straight quarterly loss as oil rout hits services demand

 The company kicked off earnings from hard-hit U.S. oilfield service providers as new lockdowns in some parts of the world due to a resurgence in infections threaten a recovery in oil demand.
-Global oil prices traded at $42.56 a barrel on Friday, down 36% this year.
-LCOc1.
+Global oil prices traded at $42.56 a barrel on Friday, down 36% this year..

 North American markets have fared much worse than international markets, with Schlumberger’s revenue from the region falling to $1.16 billion, from $2.85 billion a year earlier.